u-boot/u-boot/doc/driver-model/design.rst

    that U-Boot will cache platform data for devices which are regularly de/activated).

-   5. The device is marked 'platdata valid'.
+   6. The device is marked 'plat valid'.

 Note that ofdata reading is always done (for a child and all its parents) before probing starts.
 Thus devices go through two distinct states when